weihang7/weihang7.github.io/courses.md

 ## Spring 2020
 - 15-745 Optimizing Compilers for Modern Architectures
   * This is a course on writing optimization passes more than a raw compiler.
 It is appropriate to take this course without having taken 15-411 Compiler Design.
-- 99-361 Learning About Learning (IDeATe portal course for Learning Design)
+- \* 99-361 Learning About Learning (IDeATe portal course for Learning Design)
-- 03-118 Beer: A Yeast's Perspective

 ## Fall 2019
 - TA 15-213